We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Top Review 13

-The motivation, the idea and the criteria
+The motivation, the idea, and the criteria

-- Published from the year 2000
+- Released from the year 2000 onwards

-The house, the perfumer and the shopping
+The house, the perfumer, and the purchase

-The fragrance, the ingredients and the experience
+The scent, the components, and the experience

-According to the Süddeutsche Zeitung, Marie Le Febvre's fragrance creations are "characterized by a reduced opulence that is expressed in the purity of the ingredients and the craftsman's attention to detail" Desert Rose, named after the desert rose, a plant that can also flower in hot areas, is a fine example of this.
-"Desert Rose" smells rosy from the start.
-The rose is only accompanied by a few other ingredients.
-On the one hand there are the spicy components cardamom and ginger and on the other hand the more sweet facets of salicylates and musk.
-Here we have to deal with an intense but in no case exhausting (Moroccan) rose.
-In addition to the spices mentioned I mean nutmeg, saffron and pepper.
-In the foreground (according to the scent pyramid), however, the cardamom belonging to the ginger family - here in contrast to "Décalaration d´un Soir" - is clearly reduced and the ginger itself.
-The essential oil extracted from the root of the ginger also smells fresh and fruity, but also has a balsamic and somewhat lemony note.
-Ginger oil also has a stimulating and euphoric effect.
+“Desert Rose” smells rosy from the very beginning.
+Here, the rose is accompanied by only a few other ingredients.
+On one side are the spicy components of cardamom and ginger, and on the other side, the sweeter facets of salicylates and musk.
+We are dealing with an intense but by no means overwhelming (Moroccan) rose.
+In addition to the mentioned spices, I perceive nutmeg, saffron, and pepper.
+However, the focus (according to the fragrance pyramid) is clearly on cardamom, which belongs to the ginger family - here, in contrast to “Déclaration d'un Soir,” it is noticeably toned down - and the ginger itself.
+Both bring a very slight sharpness.
+The essential oil derived from the ginger root also smells fresh and fruity, but has a balsamic and slightly lemony note.
+Additionally, ginger oil has stimulating and euphoric effects.
 Salicylates are the salts of salicylic acid.
-Salicylic acid is found in essential oils and as a plant hormone in the leaves, blossoms and roots of various plants (e.g. the sugar birch) and, as ethyl salicylic acid ester, has a pleasant mintlike odor, which can be perceived beautifully here.
-(In North America, almost all chewing gum manufacturers offer the taste Wintergreen, which contains salicylic acid methyl ester, in addition to the classic flavours such as peppermint.).
-Like Lyric Man, there's musk in the base.
-And quite typically, an animal and a slightly sweet scent is combined.
-The "animal element" conveys the warmth and thus the sensations of security as well as sexual stimulation.
-The course of the fragrance remains very constant over the whole time (with me approx. 8 hours with a not too strong Sillage).
-Again and again I sniff and that for several days and weeks, but the scent cannot be "nailed down".
-A wonderful constant change, better still an ambivalence, which really makes the fragrance a unisex fragrance and therefore special androgynous.
-This without ever becoming arbitrary, but always stay special.
+Salicylic acid occurs in essential oils and as a plant hormone in the leaves, flowers, and roots of various plants (e.g., the sugar birch) and has a pleasantly minty scent when in the form of salicylic acid ethyl ester, which is beautifully noticeable here.
+(In North America, almost all chewing gum manufacturers offer the flavor wintergreen, which contains methyl salicylate, alongside classic flavors like peppermint.).
+As with “Lyric Man,” musk is also present in the base here.
+And typically, an animalistic and slightly sweet scent note is combined.
+The “animalistic element” conveys warmth and thus feelings of security as well as sexual attraction.
+The scent progression remains very steady over the entire duration (for me about 8 hours with a not too strong sillage).
+I keep sniffing it over several days and weeks, yet the scent cannot be “pinned down.”
+A wonderful constant change, or rather an ambivalence, that truly makes the scent unisex and thus special and androgynous.
+This without ever becoming arbitrary, but always remaining exceptional.

 This rose is

-- light and dark
+- bright and dark

 - velvety warm and fresh